withattribution/gold/README.md

 an owner has many coins
 a coin has many scans

-so first thing make some coins... then make some scans...
+✓so first thing make some coins...
+✓then make some scans...

-then pull all coins
+✓then pull all coins
-then pull all scans
+✓then pull all scans
-then pull all scans for a coin
+✓then pull all scans for a coin

-done
+✓done

+create methods to create scan json create methods to create scan monetary-unit json